skwong25/receipt_generator/TECHSPEC.md

 # Technical requirements:

 Validation of Business Information:
-- Logo (--l, -logo) - README guide should say for best results, this image should be square.
+- Logo (--i, -image) - README guide should say for best results, this image should be square.
 - Name (--n, -name) - Should not exceed 20 chars
 - Address Line 1 (--a, -address1) - Number, Street, City should not exceed 53 chars.
 - Addres Line 2 (--b, -address2) - Country & UK Postcode should not exceed 53 chars.